redxdev/UnrealRichTextDialogueBox/README.md

 ## Known Issues/Limitations

-* Only a subset of rich text is supported - just basic text formatting.
-Inline images aren't supported.
-It's something I'd like to add but haven't had time to yet.
+* Most if not all rich text features are supported, including basic formatting and custom decorators (and images!).
-* Changing font-size anywhere except at the beginning of a line will result in the entire line "jumping" down slightly to accomodate the new text size.
+* Changing font-size (or using a decorator that's taller than the existing text) anywhere except at the beginning of a line will result in the entire line "jumping" down slightly to accomodate the new text size.
 I don't have a solution to this yet and don't see myself using different font sizes much, so it isn't something I'm likely to get to any time soon.
 * Text wrapping is only calculated a single time when the first character is played.
 If the widget is resized for any reason, text will not respect the new boundaries.
 This should be simple to solve, I just haven't done it yet.
 * There may be some hidden i18n issues due to all the conversions between `FString`/`FText` and string indexing.